Blockchain is a secure technological tool for managing information.

 - Consensus mechanism – an algorithm or set of algorithms that participants execute to agree and verify records that have been posted on the distributed ledger.

 - Cryptography – mathematical algorithms that are applied to records on the distributed ledger to ensure secure storage.

 How is Blockchain Regulated?

 Deciding whether an entity needs an AFS Licence to operate a business utilising the Blockchain technology can be difficult, especially since the uses for Blockchain are growing rapidly.
 ASIC has developed an assessment tool for businesses seeking to utilise Blockchain to assist them in evaluating whether they fall under the AFS Licensing regime.
 The assessment tool can be found on the ASIC website.

 To assist businesses in entering the financial services industry and understanding their regulatory obligations, ASIC has developed the Innovation Hub and a Fintech Licensing Exemption.
 Further information can be found on our blog.

 The AML/CTF requirements for businesses who utilise the Blockchain technology vary depending on the nature of the business.

-Where a business holds an AFS Licence, the business is required to register and enrol with AUSTRAC as an AFS Licensee.
+Where a business holds an AFS Licence, the business is required to enrol (and register, where required) with AUSTRAC as an AFS Licensee.
 The business is then caught by the AML/CTF Act and Rules and corresponding obligations in relation to AFS Licensees.

-Where a business provides services relating to digital currencies, the business is not caught by the AML/CTF Act and Rules.
-Currently, the definition of “e-currency” under the AML/CTF Act does not include digital currencies.
-In practical terms, this means that business who offer a digital currency to clients i.e. Bitcoin are not required to register or enrol with AUSTRAC and is subject to the full reporting and compliance obligations under the AML/CTF Regime.
+Where a business provides services relating to digital currencies, the business will also be caught by the AML/CTF Act and Rules.
+The definition of “digital currency” under the AML/CTF Act encompasses cryptocurrencies such as bitcoin.
+Accordingly the business is required to register with AUSTRAC and is subject to the full reporting and compliance obligations under the AML/CTF Regime.